Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Simulations

 \section{Simulations}

 The angle-resolved, phase-integrated model developed here is conceptually distinct from the collinear, local model commonly employed to date and it uses only non-negative probability distributions by construction.
+In fact, although the angle-integrated spin- and polarization-resolved distributions are non-negative, they receive essential contributions from regions where the corresponding fully resolved local differential is negative (see Figs.~\ref{fig:scatter} and~\ref{fig:curves}).
 To quantify the impact on ensemble-averaged spin and polarization observables, we consider two representative simulation configurations, presented in the following subsections.
 In the first case, an ultrarelativistic electron bunch propagates through an intense electromagnetic laser pulse (see Sec.~\ref{e_laser}) and in the second case through a constant magnetic field (see Sec.~\ref{subsec:B}).
 In both cases, we perform MC simulations using both (i) the standard collinear, local (CL) model based on time-local angle-integrated distributions [Eqs.~\eqref{final_spin_angles_def_u} and~\eqref{final_polarization_angles_def_u}], and (ii) the angle-resolved, nonlocal (AN) model based on phase-integrated distributions [Eqs.~\eqref{legitimate_SPA} and~\eqref{legitimate_PPA}].
 The field profile and bunch parameters are specified in each subsection.